 5. Remember your social media.
 While a regular news release will answer the needs of the traditional media, a more direct interaction is needed to soothe the qualms of your customers on your social media sites.

 For more information on the ins and outs of crisis management, contact the PR professionals at Axia Public Relations, who have experience handling crises for major corporations.
-You may also download Axia's free e-book Managing Public Relations in a Crisis for proactive steps you can take to protect your company's reputation.
+You may also download Axia's e-book Managing Public Relations in a Crisis for proactive steps you can take to protect your company's reputation.

 Featured image credit: 123rf.com